The-Build-Club-Presidency-University/Raspberry_Pi_Workshop/README.md

     * **Step 07 -** At the login screen, type Username/Password of our Raspberry and then click on OK button. and u are in...

 > Supportable for All OS like: Windows, MacOS, Linux.
 During this Setuping part Internet, Connective is imported for the initial stage

+### How to Enable Few Ports/ Protocols for better connectivity with other Raspberry Pi Hats or any electronic module